 B. Modifications to the Accreditation Framework

 General Provisions Regarding Modifications.
 The Commission will consult with the Committee on Accreditation and educational institutions, program sponsors, and organizations regarding any proposed modifications to the Framework.
-Modifications will occur in public meetings of the Commission, after the Commission has considered relevant information provided by the Committee on Accreditation, postsecondary institutions, accreditation team members, the Commission’s professional staff, and other concerned individuals.
+Modifications will occur in public meetings of the Commission, after the Commission has considered relevant information provided by the Committee, postsecondary institutions, accreditation team members, the Commission’s professional staff, and other concerned individuals.
 The Commission will determine the date when a policy modification is effective.

 Refinements and Clarifications of the Framework.
 The Commission may modify the Accreditation Framework to refine or clarify its contents, as needed.
 The Commission has the authority to reconsider and modify the Program Standards for Options 1, 2 or 3 as the need arises.

 Significant Modifications of the Framework.
 The Commission will maintain the Framework’s major features and options without significant modifications, unless there is compelling evidence that a significant modification is warranted.
-The determination of compelling evidence and the warranted significant modification will be made by the Commission with the concurrence of the Committee on Accreditation and the Chancellor of the California State University, the President of the University of California, and the President of the Association of Independent California Colleges and Universities.
+The determination of compelling evidence and the warranted significant modification will be made by the Commission inconsultation with the Committee on Accreditation and the California State University, the University of California, and the Association of Independent California Colleges and Universities.